lithrion/lithrion.github.io/_class-projects/Final-Project.md

 Overall the traffic in the PCAP contained 808 unique ip addresses from 3 subnets: `10.0.0.0/24`, `10.6.12.0/24`, and `172.16.4.0/24`

-There was some beneign activity detected such as browsing web pages or watching youtube videos, as well as some suspicious activity.
+There was some benign activity detected such as browsing web pages or watching YouTube videos, as well as some suspicious activity.
 There were some instances of files being sent out of the subnet, and well as an instance of malware being sent to a machine.

 ### Web Browsing